Privacy Notice: Emergency Ambulance Service (999)

 Records of the treatment and service we provide are retained securely for reference and will allow us to monitor how well we are providing our service.

 If an ambulance takes you to hospital, we will give the hospital staff a copy of the patient clinical record so that they have details of your condition and the treatment we have provided.
-We retain the master copy (of any paper clinical record) and store this electronically on a computer system.
-If the patient clinical record has been completed electronically then hospitals are able to access this directly from their own systems and we will also store this electronically.
+We retain the master copy and store this electronically on a computer system.

 It may be appropriate to share your information with other services and third parties.
 These can include: